 Meetings consist of club information such as outings, classes, conservation projects, and most importantly a guest speaker.
 Our guest speakers have included experts from conservation groups, local professional guides, authors, representatives of Washington Department of Fish and Wildlife, and private industry professionals.

 Board of Directors meetings are held on the 1st Tuesday of each month and are open to the general membership.
-These meetings are normally held at the North Olympia Fire station at 7:00PM.
-Likewise, these meetings are now conducted remotely via zoom.
+For convenience, these meetings are held over zoom.
 If a member would like to attend please contact a board member for meeting information or reach out to us at the Contact tab.

 The Garden Hackle is the club’s monthly Newsletter.
 It summarizes the latest plans and activities of the club.
 In it, you will find information about the club’s on-going activities and efforts.
 You’ll find articles about conservation, education classes, monthly outings, and community involvement.
 You can find the Garden Hackle under the Latest News & Newsletter tab.